Training a German LLM from Scratch 🦜

 While we could have scraped the internet ourselves to gather enough data, this would be a lengthy process, requiring a custom crawler seeded with relevant pages and a substantial runtime.

 Thankfully, others have already done this work: Common Crawl provides a massive text dataset from internet scrapes spanning the past decade.
 A derivative project, the German Colossal, Cleaned Common Crawl corpus (GC4), contains the German subset of the entire Common Crawl.
-This dataset also includes quality information about the texts.
-We selected only the highest-quality texts, such as those from newspapers, government sites, Wikipedia, and similar sources.
 This means that we do not have to download the entire internet and filter for German content manually.

 While this dataset is publicly available, which is nice for reproducibility, the fact that it is a collection of scraped data also means that we do not have the licenses.
 For research purposes, it is allowed to train models on such content.3